ericgj/ing/README.md

 This gives you a slightly more automated help message, with the description lines followed by usage followed by options, and with headers for each section.

-`Ing::Tasks` also lets you inherit options.
+`Ing::Task` also lets you inherit options.
 Say you have another task:

 ```ruby
 class BigCleanup < Cleanup